davide-giacomini/omnidirectional-robot-odometry/README.md

 ### Runge-Kutta integration method

-Starting from the assumptions made in the section before, we took as a reference the equations for *differential drive* listed at slide 28 ([[2]](#2)).
-In case of a *mecanum wheeled robot*, we split again the two components.
+Starting from the assumptions made in the section before, I took as a reference the equations for *differential drive* listed at slide 28 ([[2]](#2)).
+In case of a *mecanum wheeled robot*, I split again the two components.
 It is illustrated in the image below.

 <p align="left">
     <img src="assets/images/runge-kutta-drawing.jpg" style="height:250px;"/>